Why Code Compliance Alliance™ Exists

 I realized something simple but powerful:

-When builders, raters, contractors, manufacturers, and distributors collaborate from the beginning…
+When builders, raters, contractors, manufacturers, distributors, and procurement teams work together from the beginning…

 costs go down and indoor air quality improves.

-But the ventilation industry wasn’t built for collaboration.
+But the ventilation industry was never built around collaboration.

 Protect the channel.